All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Request testing documentation.
 Ask for a certificate of analysis showing potency and sterility testing results.
 A legitimate pharmacy produces these routinely and shares them upon request.

 Contact the pharmacy directly.
 Call the phone number listed on the pharmacy's website.
 A real pharmacy has staff who answer questions about their products, processes, and licensing.
-If you cannot reach a human being, that is concerning.
+If you can't reach a human being, that's concerning.

 Check FDA warnings.
 Search the FDA's website for any warning letters or enforcement actions related to the pharmacy or seller.
 The FDA publishes these publicly.